-Slide 9: What GSE Does Today - Part III.
+What GSE Does Today - Part III.
 Supporting, Innovating, Exploring

 - The GSE profession constantly strives for excellence, through continuous peer-review, challenge and innovation.
-We also support innovation, investigation and exploration by others. - In the sphere of Climate Change: - Scientists in DEFRA, DECC, and the Met Office Hadley Centre, together with engineers and officials, continue to lead on the Intergovernmental Panel on Climate Change (IPCC) and to ensure that the UK's policy on climate change - both on a domestic and international level - is based on the best possible scientific advice. - We work to protect our food supply and preserve and enhance fish stocks: - Work by Marine Scotland, alongside the Department for Environment, Food and Rural Affairs (DEFRA) and the Centre for Environment, Fisheries and Aquaculture Science (CEFAS) - in carrying out scientific assessments, advising fisheries managers and collaborating with the fishing industry - has seen great improvements in many North Sea fish stocks.
+We also support innovation, investigation and exploration by others. - In the sphere of Climate Change: - Scientists in DEFRA, DECC, and the Met Office Hadley Centre, together with engineers and officials, continue to lead on the Intergovernmental Panel on Climate Change (IPCC) and to ensure that the UK's policy on climate change both on a domestic and international level is based on the best possible scientific advice. - We work to protect our food supply and preserve and enhance fish stocks: - Work by Marine Scotland, alongside the Department for Environment, Food and Rural Affairs (DEFRA) and the Centre for Environment, Fisheries and Aquaculture Science (CEFAS) - in carrying out scientific assessments, advising fisheries managers and collaborating with the fishing industry - has seen great improvements in many North Sea fish stocks.
 This work has served to secure increases in fishing quotas, safeguarding Scottish fishing fleets. - DEFRA's Genetic Improvement Networks ground-breaking networks linking government, academia and industry - have carried out most of the pre-breeding work for the main UK crops for over 10 years.
 Their work has, for instance, helped optimise nitrogen-fixation in pulse crops, lessening demand for nitrogen fertiliser and thus reducing cost, energy demand and environmental pollution.

-- We support innovation: - Every day the Intellectual Property Office (IPO) works to protect UK innovators and entrepreneurs, helping new inventions make their way to market, new inventions such as Sugru, the mouldable glue that can be used to fix and modify anything from shoes to dishwashers, created by Jane Ni Dhulchaointigh [pron: nee-gull-queen-tigg] whilst a student at The Royal College of Art. - DfT has been working to develop battery-powered rail vehicles under its Independently Powered Electric Multiple Unit programme as part of a £7m collaboration with Network Rail, RSSB, Abellio and Bombardier, with the aim of changing the shape and price of future electrification projects across the country's rail network. - We explore not just across the globe but beyond it: - The recent launch of British astronaut Tim Peake on his Principia mission to the International Space Station (ISS), uses the unique environment of space to run experiments that cannot be done anywhere on Earth, as well as trying out new technologies for future human exploration missions.
-The UK Space Agency have been working on an educational and outreach programme for young people across the country to increase interest in STEM subjects, hoping to inspire the next generation of scientists and engineers.
+- We support innovation: - Every day the Intellectual Property Office (IPO) works to protect UK innovators and entrepreneurs, helping new inventions make their way to market, such as Sugru, the mouldable glue that can be used to fix and modify anything from shoes to dishwashers, created by Jane Ni Dhulchaointigh [pron: nee-gull-queentigg] whilst a student at The Royal College of Art. - DfT has been working to develop battery-powered rail vehicles under its Independently Powered Electric Multiple Unit programme as part of a £7m collaboration with Network Rail, RSSB, Abellio and Bombardier, with the aim of changing the shape and price of future electrification projects across the country's rail network. - Dstl is working with academia, industry and government partners to drive innovative and efficient solutions to the most challenging problems for defence and security.
+For example, developing world-leading quantum technologies that aim to revolutionise our capability to detect concealed threats and which will have wider benefits for national security and society. - We explore not just across the globe but beyond it: - The recent launch of British astronaut Tim Peake on his Principia mission to the International Space Station (ISS), uses the unique environment of space to run experiments that cannot be done anywhere on Earth, as well as trying out new technologies for future human exploration missions.
+The UK Space Agency has been working on an educational and outreach programme for young people across the country to increase interest in STEM subjects, hoping to inspire the next generation of scientists and engineers.